lilyholloway/lilyholloway.github.io/cv.md

 Sub-editor for Salient 2022 (until July)<br>
 Executive Editor for **<a href="https://www.interestingjournal.com/who-we-are">Interesting Journal</a>** 2021<br>
 Participant in The Suburban Review's Emerging Editors Workshop 2021<br>
-Intermittent Poetry Reader for Beyond Words 2020, 2021<br>
-Editorial board member for **<a href="https://www.beyondwordsmag.com/online-store/Beyond-Queer-Words-A-Collection-of-Poems-p218768615">Beyond Queer Words: A Collection of Poems</a>** 2020<br>
 Editorial board member for **<a href="https://www.interestingjournal.com/who-we-are">Interesting Journal</a>** 2020 (Issues 10 & 11)<br>
 <br>